torchbox/wagtail-news-template/README.md

 This Django project template is designed for creating Wagtail builds quickly, intended for developers to bootstrap their Wagtail site development using `wagtail start --template=`.
 The template comes with pre-defined pages, blocks, functionalities, and fixtures to streamline the initial setup process.

-## Todo

-- [ ] Update fixtures and images to be more generic
-- [ ] Add some form of linting
-- [ ] Load in fonts locally
-- [ ] Add CI tasks
-- [ ] Finish or alter the footer's signup feature to link to a form page
-- [ ] Add support for wagtail search promotions
-- [ ] Style the related pages slideshow component
-- [ ] Accessibility,
-    - [ ] Resolve contrast issues with button component
-    - [ ] Windows High-Contrast mode support
-- [ ] Style other block types
-- [ ] Style other field types for form page

 ## Getting Started

 1. **Create a Virtual Environment**: Set up a virtual environment to isolate your project dependencies.